 - You observe what questions they ask in your email conversations.

-- You talk to your customers of your paid educational products (like online courses)
+- You talk to your customers about your paid educational products (like online courses).

 - You observe what they comment on your blog.

 - You ask them questions.
 You do surveys.

 Through communication, you will figure out the problems of your audience.

 2) Build a Better MVP